duniter/duniter4j/README.md

 duniter4j is a Java Client API for [Duniter](http://duniter.org).

-## Architecture
+## Components

-duniter4j has four main components :
+Duniter4j has tree main components :

- - duniter4j-core-shared: common classes
+ - a command line tool (duniter4j-client), to execute basic operation on a Duniter currency : transfer, view peers, ...

- - duniter4j-core-client: a Client API to access to a Duniter network.
+ - an API (duniter4j-core-client), that allow developer to access to a Duniter network.

- - duniter4j-es-*: ElasticSearch plugins, to store blockchain, user profiles (Cesium+), registry, market and more.
+ - a ElastiSearch node (duniter4j-elasticsearch), to add store & full-text capabilities, on blockchain data, user profiles (Cesium+) and more (private message).

+## Command line tool

+ - Download the file `duniter4j-client-<version>-full-<platform>.zip` from the [lastest releases page](/releases)

+ - Unzip the archive

- - duniter4j-es-assembly: a standalone assembly with ElasticSearch and embedded plugins
+ - The open a terminal and call duniter4j.sh

-## Install as ES plugin
+## ElastiSearch node

+### Prerequisites
-### Install Java
+#### Install Java

  - Install Java JRE 8 or more.